thisisayushs/SerenityStops/README.md

 **🌙 Light & Dark Mode:** Beautiful interface tailored for each mode.

-**📊 Information rich stats** Information about your mood based on locations.
+**📊 Information rich stats:** Information about your mood based on locations.

 ## Technologies Used